dillondrenzek/minesweeper/README.md

 #### Requirements

-1. is constructed with a two-dimensional array
+1. is constructed with a two-dimensional array of rows
+  - should all be the same length
-  - should have a width
+  - should have a width equal to the length of a row
-  - should have a height
+  - should have a height equal to the length of the array of rows

-1. can get a value
+1. can get the value of a cell
-  1. given an x and y coordinate
+  1. given an (x, y) within the bounds of the grid
     - should return the correct value
+  1. given an (x, y) outside the bounds of the grid
+    - should throw an error

-1. can set a value
+1. can set the value of a cell
-  1. given an x and y coordinate and a value
+  1. given an (x, y) within the bounds of the grid
-    - should set the correct value
+    - should set the value of the cell at (x, y) to the given value
+  1. given an (x, y) outside the bounds of the grid
+    - should throw an error

 1. can be output as a string
   1. when provided an item separator and row separator